zachpeagler/Portfolio/Apps/tomato_inoculant_app/README.md

       - most similar to normal, lognormal, and gamma
     - homoscedastic by Levene and Bartlett tests
     - continuous, [0.7:0.8]
- - PhiPS2 - quantum yield in light
+ - PhiPS2 - From MultispeQ documentation: quantum yield in light
     - not significantly different from normal, lognormal, or gamma distribution
     - not homoscedastic by Levene and Bartlett tests
     - continuous [0.45:0.70]